ciscoheat/superforms-web/src/routes/concepts/submit-behavior/+page.md

 <Head title="Submit behavior" />

 When the user submits a form, it's important for the user experience to show that things are processing.
-Superforms provides you with [timers](/concepts/timers) and the following options for this:
+Superforms provides you with [loading timers](/concepts/timers) and the following options for this:

 ## Usage